fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 ### The Teams Admin Center number port wizard allows one service provider, one account / billing telephone number, one number type, and one service address - per port request

-A port order request can support multiple telephone numbers, but those phone numbers must be homogenous in that they are of the same service provider, same account number, same billing telephone number (BTN), the same number type, and the same service address.
+A port order request can support multiple telephone numbers, but those phone numbers must be homogenous in that they are of the same service provider, same account number, same billing telephone number (BTN), same number type, and same service address.

 #### Ports from multiple service providers require multiple port orders

 A number port wizard request supports porting from one service provider at a time.

-- For example, if you have a site whose numbers you want to port over to Microsoft, and some of those phone numbers are provided by service provider “A” while other numbers are provided by service provider “B”, then you place two separate port requests with the number port wizard, one for numbers with service provider “A” and another for numbers with service provider “B”.
+- For example, if you have a site whose numbers you want to port over to Microsoft, and some of those phone numbers are provided by service provider “A” while other numbers are provided by service provider “B,” then you place two separate port requests with the number port wizard, one for numbers with service provider “A” and another for numbers with service provider “B."

 #### Ports with multiple billing telephone numbers require multiple port orders

 A number port wizard request supports porting numbers from one billing telephone number (BTN) at a time.

-- For example, if your service provider groups your telephone numbers within multiple BTNs, then you will need to place a separate port request for each set of numbers, respective to their parent BTN.
+- For example, if your service provider groups your telephone numbers within multiple BTNs, then you'll need to place a separate port request for each set of numbers, respective to their parent BTN.

 #### Ports with multiple number types require multiple port orders

 A number port wizard request supports porting one number type at a time.

-- For example, if you have a site that has 9 toll numbers assigned to individual users, and 1 toll-free number used as an auto-attendant, then you will need to place two separate port requests with the number port wizard, one for the 9 tolled numbers and another for the toll-free number.
+- For example, if you have a site that has nine toll numbers assigned to individual users, and one toll-free number used as an auto attendant, then you'll need to place two separate port requests with the number port wizard, one for the nine tolled numbers and another for the toll-free number.

 #### Ports with multiple addresses require multiple port orders

 A number port wizard request supports porting numbers for one service address at a time.

-- For example, if you have a port project to transfer numbers at multiple addresses on the same port date, then you will need to place a separate port request per unique service address.
+- For example, if you have a port project to transfer numbers at multiple addresses on the same port date, then you'll need to place a separate port request per unique service address.

 > [!NOTE]
-> If you are not sure if your numbers are from the same service provider, account, or type, you can try running the wizard and listing the phone numbers you want to port.
-If the wizard detects different groupings, it will list the unique categories.
+> If you aren't sure if your numbers are from the same service provider, account, or type, you can try running the wizard and listing the phone numbers you want to port.
+If the wizard detects different groupings, it lists the unique categories.
 >
 > For complex number port projects, involving multiple service providers, accounts/BTNs, number types, or service addresses, follow the [Manually submitting a port request](transfer-phone-numbers-to-teams.md#manually-submitting-a-port-request) guidance to create a manual **Port in** request.

 ### One port request at a time processed for a given account

 Port requests for the same account number are only processed one at a time, in series.
-This is an industry standard with all service providers.
+Singular port order processing is an industry standard with all service providers.
 If you submit multiple port requests, one after the other, involving the same account number, all to occur simultaneously or even in overlapping timeframes, the service provider that currently owns the phone numbers will only process the first request per account number and will reject all others.
 If you submit more than one request for the same account number, all at the same time, then the losing carrier will reject one or all of your port requests.
 For example, you have account number xyz123 with your current service provider with the following plans:

 - Account xyz123 has 10 telephone numbers (TNs) under it – TN1, TN2, TN3….TN10.